DaliaBasa/Active-Directory/ActiveDirectory.md

 ## Domain
 Domain refers to a collection of both logical and physical objects (users/computers/printers), each object has a unique identity, and a set of privileges that are administrated to follow the rules posed by the administrator.
 The domain can be viewed as a security boundary for the objects inside it, using different policies to maintain the organization’s security.
 Domains differ from one to another by the domain identifiers (name, IP, physical hardware).
 Every domain has a different given name, names are configured by the administrators. </br>
-Each domain holds the domain level flexible single master operation.
+Each domain holds the domain level Flexible Single Master Operation (FSMO) roles, and assigns the roles to the Domain Controllers within the domain

 Microsoft is well known for its backward compatibility, *for instance, Windows 10 still doesn’t allow for users to make a folder named “CON”.*  Active Directory supports backward compatibility as well, it’s called functional levels and allows for administrators to add domains with the same functional level as the forest, but a newer Windows Server edition. </br>

 *Example: a forest functional level is 2016, the administrators have not yet upgraded to the newest functional level.
 In order for the administrators to add a domain, it must be at the same functional level as the forest, hence they could install a Windows Server 2022 and the Active Directory would support the functional level of Active Directory 2016.*